clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/scheduling/shiftcenter/add-and-delete-items.md

 You can also insert day model availabilities:

 1. Click the {% icon plus %} in the _Sorted by Name_ or _Sorted by Time_ sections on the right.
 An empty list indicates that no day models of the type _Availability Period_ exist or that they are not assigned to your planning unit.
-Learn how to {% link_new create day model availabilities | features/administration/availabilities.md | #create-day-model-availabilities %}.
+Learn how to {% link_new create day model availabilities | features/administration/availabilities.md %}.
 2. Double-click a multiactivity.
 You can also select it and click the small black arrow that appears on the right.
 A new row with the multiactivity appears on the left.
 If you want to delete it again, select it and click _Delete_{:.doc-button}.
 3. Click the {% icon plus %} on the new line to display the details for the Availability.